ninjasmosa/netlify-site/content/aboutme.md

 ---

 ## Intro
 Hey!
 Nice to meet you!
-My name's Addison, I use [They/She](https://en.pronouns.page/they&she) pronouns, I'm [non-binary](https://en.wikipedia.org/wiki/Non-binary_gender) [(Demigirl)](https://gender.fandom.com/wiki/Demigirl) and I'm 16 years old.
-I really like Pokemon and Genshin Impact as well as various anime.
-I also like Vocaloid singers and editing wikis.
+My name's Addison.
+I use [They/She](https://en.pronouns.page/they&she) pronouns.
+I really like Pokemon, Genshin Impact, various anime and Vocaloid singers.

 ## Other interests
-I also have an interest in coding, cryptocurrency, networking and open-source software.
-Though I only have knowledge in [Python](https://www.python.org) I would like to learn more languages like [C++](https://en.wikipedia.org/wiki/C%2B%2B), [Kotlin](https://kotlinlang.org/) and [Rust](https://www.rust-lang.org).
+I also have an interest in coding and open-source software.
+Though I only have knowledge in [Python](https://www.python.org) I would like to learn more languages like [Rust](https://www.rust-lang.org).

 ## PC specs
 - CPU: Intel Core i7-4790